nickmckay/GeoChronR/README.md

 ## What is it?

 Quantifying age uncertainties is a critical component of paleoscience (paleoclimatology, paleoecology, paleontology).
 GeoChronR is an integrated framework that allows scientists to generate state-of-the-art age models for their records, create time-uncertain ensembles of their data, analyze those ensembles with a number of commonly-used techniques, and visualize their results in an intuitive way.
 The code is being developed in the open-source and community-supported R platform.
-Please refer to the [GeoChronR Proposal](img/geochronr_paper.pdf) for more information.

 ## Requirements